pedsm/team40/ACE/00_intro.md

 ![Lol what is this](https://media.giphy.com/media/LgB2sFodXQbAI/giphy.gif?response_id=59206612d0094723df4ed2da)

-Alrith get ready for like 20% of this course *spoiler alert* the other 80% is [trees](https://reddit.com/r/trees)
+Alright get ready for like 20% of this course *spoiler alert* the other 80% is [trees](https://reddit.com/r/trees)

 Big O notation is a way of representing how the *average* runtime of an algorithm changes in relation to the input size. **Boom** this should guarantee you 10% of the exam.